volzotan/CompressorCam/docs/buyersguide.md

   * Zero W has a wifi-module and no headers (empty holes). **That's the one we need.**

 Where to buy:
 You can find a list of [recommended resellers](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) on the Raspberry Pi Foundation homepage.
+Direct links to the correct model are down below.

 ### Raspberry Pi Zero HQ camera module